 We reckon the eight-speed option will appeal to most Earthcruiser customers, giving two-pedal control that’s car like.
 The shift quality was excellent.
 Also less truck-like was simple transfer case control, rather than the agricultural twin-lever system previously fitted.

 The only downside we experienced was a noticeable ‘whine’ from the driveline, but this was expected to lessen greatly when the transmission ‘bedded in’.
-This machine has already been sold, so we’ll monitor the owner’s experience with it in early 2021.
+Also its on the schedule to receive a replacement transfer case when available.

 Australian designed and made Earthcruiser motorhomes have found ready acceptance both here and in the USA.
 Customers vary in demographic orientation, but have one thing in common: the desire to travel into remote or difficult locations, with most of the comforts of home.